NMDL-MSU/Tutorials/Module_5_Build_Transcriptomes.md

 This will be estimated per bam file using Samtools.
 Another estimate of coverage is the average X coverage were instead of dividing by the total number of nucleotides sequenced, you divide by the total genome size.

-Samtools has several utilities for sequence alignment and mapping for SAM/BAM format.
-It is also commonly used to call variants from RNAseq data.
-The [SamTools Mannual](http://www.htslib.org/doc/samtools.1.html) can be of use if you wish to look at specific regions in your BAM files or merge files together.
-The SAM flag in `samtools view` is used to index your reads based on certain properties, such as read first pair, read mapped in proper pair, read rever strand or any combination.
-The [Picard flags page](https://broadinstitute.github.io/picard/explain-flags.html) is a great resource to obtain a SAM Flag based on user specified properties.
-In this tutorial we will use samtools to calculate dapth of coverage.

 ```bash
 nano $HOME/RNAseq_Pipeline/depth.sh